introdh/intro-dh2018-kaydub14/finalgrant_WHITE.md

 **Environmental Scan (500-1000 words)**

-DSL did a mapping project that shows the election of the House of Representatives, which is similar to what will be done throughout the course of my project.
+The Digital Scholarship Lab (DSL) at the University of Richmond did a mapping project that shows the election of the House of Representatives, which is similar to what will be done throughout the course of my project.
 But it will be done via a network rather than a map like the DSL has done.
+The DSL project also only covers the election of represenatives from the years 140 to 2016.
+I would like to expand on this data and include the most recent elections that occurred this year.
+I also would work to keep the project up to date and ensure that all information is checked on a regular basis to ensure that it is indeed accurate.
+I have included some pictures below of the DSL project.

 # DSL Map View
 ![alt text](https://github.com/introdh/intro-dh2018-kaydub14/blob/master/images/dslmap.png "map_view")

+This picture shows the map of all 50 states and shades the number of represenatives of each party from each state.
+The user can click on each state and select a county within that state to see more specific data about the elections there.
+However, I would make sure that the color scheme in my project is lighter so that it does not strain the eyes of the viewers.
+I also would make the data points at the bottom of the map bigger so that anyone with any visual impairment can see the points better.

 # DSL Cartogram View
 ![alt text](https://github.com/introdh/intro-dh2018-kaydub14/blob/master/images/dsl.png "cartogram_view")

+In the Cartogram view, the user is able to see popular elections.
+But the problem here is that the cities are not easy to read so I would ensure that everything is in a larger font on my website.

-**History of the project (250 words)**
+**History of the project**

 The history of this project was mentioned a little bit before.
 But to delve further into what was aforementioned, women running for positions in the House of Representatives and Congress caught my interest.
 I thought it would be interesting to see which women knew who